Factory Bluetooth Retrofit

 Replacing the useless stock phone system in your BMW with a factory, hands-free "Bluetooth" system is a fantastic way to modernize your car, gain practical benefits, and fully utilize your onboard electronics.

-Aftermarket BT devices (such as Grom and MediaBridge) require your radio to be continuously on and in CD mode in order to function.
+Aftermarket BT devices (such as Grom or MediaBridge) require your radio to be continuously on and in CD mode in order to function.
 But a factory BT system operates independently, in the background and always at the ready.
 In addition, the CD changer line remains open.
-Now you can finally use all your car's electronics including the built-in microphone and steering wheel controls, plus view extensive phone information - including your contact list - on your nav screen or MID display.
-What could be better?!
+Now you can finally use all your car's electronics including the built-in microphone and steering wheel controls, plus view extensive phone information - including your contact list - on your nav screen or MID display!

-1. ULF (Universal Hands-Free): Compatible with most BMW's regardless of installed electronics and model year; Requires phone pairing button, which is included with optional "eject box" phone cradles (in center armrest) that connect to roof antenna and charge your phone; However, ULF's are expensive and hard to find.
+- ULF (Universal Hands-Free): Features voice control for navigation, phone, and notepad (voice memos); Requires phone pairing button, which is included with optional "eject box" phone cradles (in center armrest) that connect to roof antenna and charge your phone (also pair using Navcoder software or aftermarket buttons).

 There are some limitations:

-• Install a Grom or BlueBus exclusively for wireless streaming.
+- Install a Grom or BlueBus exclusively for wireless streaming.
 (RE: Grom: the factory Bluetooth system mutes radio audio during a call, and should thereby take priority.
-RE: BlueBus: although telephone functions are included, contact list pairing and supporting Nav/MID screens are not yet operational.)
+RE: BlueBus: although basic telephone functions are included, such features as contact pairing, nav voice control, and supporting nav/MID screens are not yet operational.)

-• If your BMW is not equipped with DSP sound, you will need a supplemental amplifier in order to obtain suitable volume from your phone.
+- If your BMW is not equipped with DSP sound, you will need a supplemental amplifier in order to obtain suitable volume from your phone.
 See Factory Bluetooth Retrofit - Supplement.
-There are also similar instructions on BimmerNav.

 The information here should be applicable to several BMW models that were pre-wired for phone from the late '90's-on.